How to Solve One of Your Disks Needs to Be Checked for Consistency

 Step 4: If the prompt shows the disk drive is not dirty, you can simply close the Command Prompt.

 Solution 5: Use Disk Defragment

 Disk Defragment, one of those powerful built-in tools offered by Windows, is used by many users to garner and reorganize related but scattered data so that they can be put together in a continuous way that frees up drive space.
-It’s said that this method has addressed one of your disks needs to be checked for consistency issue.
+It’s said that this method has addressed one of your disks needs to be checked for consistency issues.